GANESHSN20/personal_portfolio/README.md

 ## 🔗 Live Demo

-“This portfolio is deployed using GitHub Pages and can be accessed at: https://ganeshsn20.github.io/personal_portfolio/"
+This portfolio is deployed using GitHub Pages and can be accessed at: https://ganeshsn20.github.io/personal_portfolio/

 ---